How to Get Better Organized For College

 Get organized before leaving for college this fall.

-You’ll be heading off to college this fall for the first time or you may be continuing with your studies.
-As you advance through college, you’ll notice that the academic requirements seem tougher with increased demand on your time and resources.
 Successful college students have found out what it takes to make the grade and one important essential is personal organization.
 Before you start classes this fall, developing or improving your system for tracking things must begin now.

 Keep It Simple, Sam — Employ the K.I.S.S. principle when getting organized.
 This means creating a plan that is simple to implement and easy to follow.
 Make things too complicated and you’ll be at the service of the plan instead of the plan serving you.